minnehack/website/content/sponsors.md

 		<h2>Silver</h2>
 		<div class="sponsorship-info sponsor-logos">
  			<a href="https://www.improving.com"><img src="/images/improving.svg"></img></a>
+		        <p>Improving is a modern digital services company that provides enterprise software consulting, development, and training to Fortune 500 and Global 1000 enterprises across the world.
+Our innovative solutions have helped thousands of our clients realize their tactical and strategic business objectives, allowing them to achieve great new heights in a competitive and ever-changing market.</p>
 		</div>
 	</div>
 	<div class="bronze box">
 		<h2>Bronze</h2>
 		<div class="sponsorship-info sponsor-logos">
  			<a href="https://www.shipt.com"><img src="/images/shipt.png"></img></a>
+		        <p>Shipt goes beyond bringing the things people need – to building positive and personal relationships that last.
+Whether it’s taking the time to get to know our members, coming together as a team to make shoppers feel extra appreciated, or authentically representing ourselves and our partners — we spark connections that show every person counts.
+That’s how a simple delivery can feel like so much more.</p>^M
 		</div>
 	</div>
 	<div class="ultramarine box">